mapickett/basebox/README.md

 `vagrant package --base <box name> --info info.json --output base.box`

 Find the vm name using `vboxmanage list vms`

+### Update the checksum in metadata.json

+`certutil -hashfile base.box SHA1`

+Update metadata.json with the new hash and increment version if desired.

 ### Add the base box